IntersectMBO/governance-actions/mainnet/2026-06-12-hf-van-rossem/metadata-raw-export.md

 Each Plutus language version has historically exposed its own subset of built-ins, so newer functionality was reachable only by recompiling contracts to the latest version.
 Following the van Rossem hard fork, all built-in functions, including those newly introduced by CIP-0109, CIP-0132, CIP-0133, CIP-0138 and CIP-0153, will be available for all of Plutus V1, V2 and V3.

-#### `case` Expressions for Built-in Types
+#### Case Expressions for Built-in Types

 Untyped Plutus Core gains `case`-expressions over the built-in types `Bool`, `Integer` and `Data`.
 Prior to this upgrade, branching on `Data` structure (or on integer or boolean values) relies on chained `if`/`equalsInteger`/`unConstrData` patterns that are expensive at runtime and verbose at the source level, data matching is one of the major performance bottlenecks in current scripts.
 Native `case` expressions let the interpreter dispatch on the relevant tag or value directly, yielding significant performance gains and cleaner script logic.

 #### New Plutus Primitives

 The new Plutus primitives are defined in five CIPs: [CIP-0109](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0109), [CIP-0132](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0132), [CIP-0133](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0133), [CIP-0138](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0138) and [CIP-0153](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0153).
-A complementary protocol parameter update governance action (gov_action1eqhnsdyf3exhp5mqt7sdjtl7xy69wqg8tvg854psns2jt72cra3qqrcnr8r) provides the corresponding cost model entries that will enable the primitives following the hard fork.
+A complementary protocol parameter update governance action (`gov_action1eqhnsdyf3exhp5mqt7sdjtl7xy69wqg8tvg854psns2jt72cra3qqrcnr8r`) provides the corresponding cost model entries that will enable the primitives following the hard fork.

 ##### **CIP-0109 | Modular Exponentiation Built-in for Plutus Core**